mobassir94/Cancer-Predictor-Android-App-/README.md

 # Cancer-Predictor-Android-App-

+Watch the Demo video of this App here : https://www.youtube.com/watch?v=0evaXWTVDoA

 Using Weka API This System Is developed for early detecting ovarian cancer and cervical cancer of a patient and to recommend when to approach nearby doctor for treatment, before they completely develop cancer.

 # Ovarian Cancer Predictor: